 Within its own supply chain, Unipart Logistics has some fairly unique systems in areas such as forecasting and scheduling, and supplier management and carries out a lot of purchasing on behalf of its clients.

-Its comprehensive tracking systems means that Unipart Logistics will know immediately when a dealer has fitted a part for a vehicle and will automatically replenish the part.
+s means that Unipart Logistics will know immediately when a dealer has fitted a part for a vehicle and will automatically replenish the part.

 All the latest technological techniques applied within the supply chain industry have been adopted by Unipart Logistics, including the latest enterprise resource management software, RFID equipment, and automated voice picking.